ObscuritySecurity/TwoAuth/.GitHub/ARCHITECTURE.md

 #### 1. Setting the Master Password

-When a user sets their Master Password for the first time:
+When a person sets their Master Password for the first time:
 1. The password is **never stored directly**.
 2. We use the browser's native `window.crypto.subtle` API, a robust and standardized cryptographic library, to perform all operations.
 3. A **salt** (a unique, random string) is generated for the user.
 This prevents rainbow table attacks.